-In 1967, Blake married Dale Lee, the principal at Morningside Elementary, and then enrolled in recently-desegregated North Texas State University (now the University of North Texas), where she earned a master’s degree in counseling and guidance in 1968.
+In 1967, Flake married Dale Lee, the principal at Morningside Elementary, and then enrolled in recently-desegregated North Texas State University (now the University of North Texas), where she earned a master’s degree in counseling and guidance in 1968.
 Lee then worked as an educator and home school counselor at the Fort Worth Independent School District before retiring in 1977.

 At 51, Lee began a new career working at a community food bank in the Jax beer distributing building.
 When the building burned down, she and other community workers moved into a warehouse where initially the rent was $4,000 a month.
 After a year, however, the owner donated the building after he recognized the importance of the food bank to the community.
 For the past five decades, the community food bank has fed an average of 500 families each week.
 Lee lives near the warehouse and owns a thirteen-acre farm to grow food for the food bank.

 Since the 1970s, Lee has been involved in the preservation of local African American history which eventually led to the creation of the Tarrant County Black Historical and Genealogical Society, founded in April 1977 by 21 charter members, including Lee.
 Since its founding, the society organized the annual Juneteenth celebrations.
 Each year thousands gathered at Sycamore Park to commemorate the official end of slavery in Texas.
 As part of the celebration, Lee often walked two and a half miles, representing the number of years before Texas enslaved people knew they were free.